 Bankruptcy and Reorganization: The Federal Bankruptcy Code

-This course surveys the Federal Bankruptcy Code, including both the law of individual bankruptcy and the law of corporate reorganization.
+This course surveys the Federal Bankruptcy Code, including individual bankruptcy and corporate reorganization.
 Topics include the rights of creditors in bankruptcy, the individual's right to discharge, the relationship between bankruptcy law and state law, the treatment of executory contracts, bankruptcy planning, and the restructuring of corporations in Chapter 11.
-A deeper exploration of current issues in corporate restructuring is available in "Corporate Reorganizations," taught by Mr. Baird.
-The student's grade will be based on a proctored final examination.
+Final grades will be based on a proctored, three-hour examination.
 Open to MBA students.

-This course, offered over two sequential quarters, is an introduction to commercial and consumer law and lays the foundation for advanced study in commercial transactions, corporations, restitution, consumer credit, insurance, labor and employment law, and investment securities.
+This course, offered over two sequential quarters, is an introduction to commercial and consumer law and lays the foundation for advanced study in commercial transactions, corporations, bankruptcy law, restitution, consumer credit, insurance, labor and employment law, and investment securities.
 Substantively, the Contracts course deals with how contracts are formed, which contracts are valid, when a contract has been breached and the various remedies for breach, including damages, specific performance, and restitution.
-The course is also designed to introduce the student to legal methodology and to compare the common law with the techniques of statutory interpretation, particularly in connection with the Uniform Commercial Code.
-The student's grade is based on a single final examination.
+The course is also designed to introduce students to legal methodology, particularly common law reasoning and incrementalism.
+The student's grade is based on a proctored, four-hour final examination.